Scattering amplitudes in Quadratic Graivty in a general formalism: Quantization formulas for ghosts

 This expression would not raise any alarm if the creation and annihilation operators were standard.
 However, it was shown above that one of them may deviate from the standard commutation relation.
 Therefore it is needed to understand if this Hamiltonian is bounded or instead unbounded from below, if these non standard commutators are employed.

 The problems described above may be understood in terms of path integrals.
 The Hamiltonian \eqref{canon} depends only linearly on $P_1$.
-This raises a problem if one tries to quantize the model by the method of path integrals.
+This raises a problem when trying to quantize the model by the method of path integrals.
 If the coefficients $\beta$ and $\lambda$ are chosen equal to one, then the euclidean path version of this theory wlll be divergent, since the integration on the variable $P_1$ yields an infinite result.
 This divergence is clear, since the integral in $P_1$ involves a real exponential and the integrand will be unbounded.
-The fact that the Hamiltonian is linear in $P_1$ seems then problematic.
-This is not the case for other choices of these constants, for instance imaginary ones.
-These choices do not affect the canonical commutation relations $[P, Q]$ as they multiply $Q$ in inverse way as for $P$.
-The point is to understand the consequences of declaring that $\lambda$ or $\beta$ are imaginary \footnote{Related work is the reference \cite{kleefeld}, where apparently a self-consistent way to quantize these systems has been presented.}.
+The fact that the Hamiltonian is linear in $P_1$ seems then problematic\footnote{Related work is the reference \cite{kleefeld}, where apparently a self-consistent way to quantize these systems has been presented.}.